 The Flutter App Development

-The next step for your flutter app developers is to create a container app which will work with the model.
+The next step for your flutter app developers is to create a container app that will work with the model.

 The flutter app development process is divided into two parts